 The Basilica of Montserrat dates back from the 16th century.
 It has a beautiful front facade dating back from the 1901 in a Plateresque Revival style.

 House of the Virgin of Montserrat, people wait in line to worship her.
-A little carved sculpture known as “La Moreneta” (The Little Brunette or The Dark One), due to her brown skin colour, sits at the rear of the chapel in a golden altar.
+A little carved sculpture known as “La Moreneta” (The Black Madonna), due to her brown skin colour, sits at the rear of the chapel in a golden altar.

 If you don’t want to wait in line to see “La Moreneta” up close, you can just go inside the chapel and see it from a distance.
 From Monday to Saturday there’s a daily mass at 11:00h and at 13:00h the Montserrat Boys’ Choir, one of the oldest boys choir in Europe, performs the popular song “Virolai”.
 On Sundays and holidays there’s still the mass at 11:00h but the choir performs at 12:00h.